Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 If the Mojo app contains dynamic (Python) code, this is executed by running the dynamic code at compile time with an embedded CPython interpreter.
 This mechanism also makes possible compile-time meta-programming.

 **Runtime**
-- to call the CPython interpreter and call with the Mojo compiler ??
+- needed to call the CPython interpreter, and call with the Mojo compiler ??
 - a built-in GC to clean up Python objects, based on reference counting

 **Standard library**
-Mojo has a growing standard library called `MojoStdlib` or SDK, which already contains a growing number of *modules*, such as Atomic, Benchmark, List, OS, Tensor, Testing, and so on (see § ??).
+Mojo has a growing standard library called `MojoStdlib` or SDK, which already contains a growing number of *modules*, such as algorithm, benchmark, list, os, tensor, testing, and so on (see § ??).
 A package is a collection of modules that serve the same purpose,
 example: the math package contains the bit, math, numerics, and polynomial modules The packages are built as binaries into the SDK to improve startup speed.